enonic/enonic/xp/7.0/enonic-cli.md

 * `enonic sandbox set [sandboxName]`   # Set the default sandbox for the current project
 * `enonic sandbox start [sandboxName]`   # Start the sandbox (enonic distro pointing to this sandbox home).
 Create if not existing
 * `enonic sandbox stop` # Stop XP
-* `enonic sandbox new`   # Wizard: Create a new sandbox (Download XP distro if necessary, copy the home from the XP distro)
+* `enonic sandbox new`   # Wizard: Create a new sandbox (Download XP distro if necessary, copy the home from the XP distro).
+Propose
 * `enonic sandbox delete [sandboxName]`   # Delete a sandbox
 * `enonic sandbox logs [sandboxName]`   # Set the default sandbox for the current project